Sierra de Morones: Geography

 The Sierra de Morones extends north and south through the state of Zacatecas.
 The Sierra, together with the Sierra Fría to the east and the Sierra los Huicholes to the west, forms the southern end of the Sierra Madre Occidental.

 The Juchipila River drains the eastern slopes of the Sierra, running southwards to empty into the Río Grande de Santiago.
 The Bolaños River, another tributary of the Río Grande de Santiago, drains the western slope of the Sierra.
 The Río Grande de Santiago bounds the range on the south and southeast.

 Flora and fauna

 The Sierra de Morones is covered with pine–oak forests above 800 meters elevation.
-Oaks are the predominant trees, with pines becoming more common at higher elevation.
+Oaks are the predominant trees, with pines becoming more common at higher elevations.
 Tropical dry forest occurs below 800 meters elevation.

 Pinus maximartinezii is a species of pine tree found only in the Sierra de Morones, occurring between 1,600 and 2,000 meters elevation.